dronperminov/pptx-shapes/README.md

 ## Examples

-The following examples illustrate how to generate PowerPoint slides with various geometric shapes using `python-shapes`.
+The following examples illustrate how to generate PowerPoint slides with various geometric shapes using `pptx-shapes`.
 All examples include screenshots, downloadable .pptx files, and links to the corresponding source code.

 ### Example 1.
 Basic shapes